 Coming through the ice house on the Lemp Brewery’s property, a rail line came down Potomac, and curved northward to hook up to the Iron Mountain Railroad.
 While the middle of the curving path is now gone due to the… Continue Reading

 Located down an isolated road that looks like it goes nowhere are the buildings of what was once a Merck pharmaceuticals factory, and an adjacent factory that may have been owned by Merck or at least operated in tandem to… Continue Reading

 I was showing someone the municipal incinerator down on Gasconade Street.
 It’s an impressive structure, and from I understand, it still burns our garbage.
 It’s a shame it doesn’t capture the electrical potential of that heat like Baltimore’s incinerator does.… Continue Reading

-I love this Sanborn Map, almost completely worthless for the needs of fire insurance pricing (can railroad tracks catch on fire?), and bordering more on the abstract.
-Imagine all of those lines full with trains.
+Update: See what the railyards look like today in this post from 2019.
+I love this Sanborn Map, almost completely worthless for the needs of fire insurance pricing (can railroad tracks catch on fire?), and bordering more on the abstract.… Continue Reading